 Pupils with SEN will be given access to the curriculum through the specialist SEN provision provided by the school as is necessary, as far as possible, taking into account the wishes of their parents and the needs of the individual.
 Every effort will be made to educate pupils with SEN alongside their peers in a mainstream classroom setting.
 Where this is not possible, the SENCO will consult with the child's parents for other flexible arrangements to be made.
-Regular training and learning opportunities for staff on the subject of SEN and SEN teaching are provided both in school and across the South Essex Academy Trust.
+Regular training and learning opportunities for staff on the subject of SEN and SEN teaching are provided.
 Staff members are kept up to date with teaching methods which will aid the progress of all pupils including those with SEN.